L'Université de Caen Basse-Normandie

 Normandy also has a much softer face.
 It has beautiful, peaceful gardens and chateaux.
 From ultra-modern Le Tréport to the Mont-Saint-Michel, the Normandy coast exhibits an astonishing variety of landscapes.
 It has quaint harbors on the Channel, striking cliffs, and picturesque medieval villages with half-timbered houses.
 On its rolling green hills graze the sheep, cows and goats that give us that incomparable Normandy cheese.

 Students studying at l’Université de Caen will take French courses for foreigners through Le Département Formation en Langues (FLE) with hundreds of exchange students from around the world.
-Students take classes at a level designated by their French language ability.
+Students take classes at a level designated by their French language ability after a placement test.
 Students can either begin learning French or continue their French Language acquisition.

 For summer program information, please refer to: http://www.unicaen.fr/ci/Web/Eng/CIE_Eng.htm

 Students pay MU tuition, room and board and the Millersville general and tech fees directly to Millersville.
 There is an additional non-refundable, non-transferable MU program participation fee and application fee paid directly to Millersville, due at the time of application.